Chirag-S-Kotian/Finora/README.md

 # CashKeeper

 CashKeeper is a personal finance management Android app that helps users track income, expenses, and manage their finances with a modern UI and Firebase backend integration.
+It features user authentication, income and expense tracking, a dashboard with analytics, and various financial calculators.
+The app is designed to be user-friendly and visually appealing, with support for both light and dark themes.

 ## Features
 - User registration, login, and logout (with Firebase Authentication)